VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 The first step is to create the dataset.
 I found a Thirukkural literature in json format.
 I parsed the json file and created a text file with 1330 couplets alone.

-The next step is to fed this file as input to LSTM model.
+The next step is to feed this file as input to LSTM model.
 I took the sample [code](https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py) from Keras Github repository and made changes to adapt to this dataset.
 It is a simple model with single LSTM layer with 128 neurons.
 It is fed with very small data of 1330 couplets with each of 7 words, in total 9310 words.